 If you think your box will have minimum movement or force applied to it, the standard box could give you the strength you need while using less material, reducing weight, and saving energy.

 Below is a chart that breakdowns different types of corrugated material and their corresponding bursting test and ECT rating, along with the maximum load per carton.

 The 32 ECT, 44 ECT, and 48 ECT are the most common box varieties, due to both cost and stacking strength considerations.

 For those just entering the packaging market, the weight limits and ECT and Mullen ratings can get complicated.

 Working with the packaging experts at CS Packaging can help make the process quick and easy to understand.
 From the edge crush test to the Mullen test, CS Packaging can help you save time and money you'll save by changing how you’ve thought about shipping supplies.

 For more information on corrugated and other protective packaging materials, download our free Protective Packaging Consideration Guide below:

-[Editors note: This piece was originally published in 2018 and was recently updated to reflect current and up-to-date information.]
+[Editors note: This piece was originally published in 2018 and was updated in March 2023 to reflect current and up-to-date information.]